voscarmv/pomodori/README.md

 For example: one task may require you to finish three other subtasks first.
 On the interface, you're able to create this task structure, and then start working on each task using a pomodoro timer provided with the code.

-The app allows you to log in notes for each pomodoro.
+The app allows you to keep notes for each pomodoro as you work on it.
 You can then consult these notes to keep track of your progress.

 ## Contributing